agr505/MovieRevenuePredictionMachineLearningProject/README.md

   <img src="PrithviCodes/plots/xgb_2000.png" >
 </p>

+We plotted the feature importances of the features WRT revenue which was obtained through XGBRegressor.
+As shown in the graph out of the 10,000+ features, less than 200 have a meaningful correlation with Revenue.

 ###### 150 to 200 features feature importance scores of XGBRegressor

-To determine threshold for cutoff for feature selection
+To determine threshold for cutoff for feature selection, we plotted the graph for the lowest contributors out of the features (from feature no. 150 to 200).
+From this we obtained a threshold of 0.0002.
+All features with scores above this were considered for further predictive analysis.

 <p align="center">
   <img src="PrithviCodes/plots/xgb_150_200.png" >
 </p>

 ##### Top 25 Revenue predictors